alexnikolskiy/dev-boilerplate/README.md

 ## Features
 - Lint, test and bundle js
 - Compile, minify, autoprefix, and lint Sass
+- Code formatting
 - Optimize images and SVGs
 - Make SVG sprite
-- Convert images to Webp format
+- Convert images to Webp format `gulp webp`
-- Copy static files and folders into your build directory.
+- Copy static files and folders into your build directory
 - Watch for file changes, and automatically recompile build and reload webpages
+- Continuous integration

 ## Setup
 - Clone this repo to your machine
 - `cd` into the project folder and run `npm install`
 - Rename `.env.dist` to `.env`
-- Run `npm run dev` to start development or `npm run build` to build a project
+- Run `npm run dev` to start a development or `npm run build` to build a project